sdobber/FluxArchitectures.jl/README.md

 * `:electricity`: The raw dataset is from https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014.
 It is the electricity consumption in kWh was recorded every 15 minutes from 2011 to 2014 for 321 clients.
 The data has been cleaned and converted to hourly consumption.

 * `:exchange_rate`: The collection of daily exchange rates of eight foreign countries including Australia, Great Britain, Canada, Switzerland, China, Japan, New Zealand and Singapore ranging from 1990 to 2016.

+## A Note on GPU Calculations

+After finally getting access to a Nvidia developer board, I try to extend the models to allow for calculations to be carried out on the GPU using `CUDA.jl`.
+With the complete lack of prior experience in GPU programming, I cannot guarantee that calculations on the GPU are performed in a resonable or even optimal way.
+For example in the case of `TPA-LSTM`, training on the GPU turns out to be slower than on the CPU on my hardware.
+Hints for improvements will be gladly accepted.